CodeDashie/v4/content/featured/AI Spline System/index.md

 - At traffic intersection and corners cars slow down.
 - At traffic intersection cars wait for passing cars to cross in depending on the lane they are on.
 - Cars are shown to intentionally ignore some node paths.

-Earlier on in the year (2021) I worked as part of a team for a practice project.
-This AI system was used to merge with a previous programmers AI system (Combat AI) to complement it.
-The AI will do its attacks with choices on moving while attacking, stop at point and attach and attack and stop when within range.
-Both AI's end up working together with nothing breaking.